Shiriny24/colossus/docs/source/tutorials.rst

 =====================================

 The easiest way to learn how to use colossus is by following the tutorial notebooks.
 Each notebook covers a colossus module.
-The Jupyter notebooks without output can be found in the demos folder.
+The Jupyter notebooks without output can be found in the /tutorials folder.
 The links below point to the output of those notebooks:

 * `Cosmology <_static/tutorial_cosmology.html>`_